lindylearn/unclutter/README.md

 ## Licence

-This project uses the [GNU AGPLv3](https://choosealicense.com/licenses/gpl-3.0/) licence, which requires commercial projects that use it to be open-source as well.
+This project uses [GNU AGPLv3](https://choosealicense.com/licenses/gpl-3.0/), which requires commercial projects that use it to be open-source as well.
 Unclutter exists thanks to everyone who contributes ideas or code, reports bugs, or simply uses the extension.